Docker for AWS setup & prerequisitesEstimated reading time: 7 minutes

 Create a new VPC

-This approach creates a new VPC, subnets, gateways and everything else needed in order to run Docker for AWS.
+This approach creates a new VPC, subnets, gateways, and everything else needed to run Docker for AWS.
 It is the easiest way to get started, and requires the least amount of work.

 All you need to do is run the CloudFormation template, answer some questions, and you are good to go.

 If you need to install Docker for AWS with an existing VPC, you need to do a few preliminary steps.
 See recommended VPC and Subnet setup for more details.